semantifyit/ds-specifications/DomainSpecifications/DS-V5/Grammar/VerificationReport/README.md

 # VerificationReport

-Verification Reports in DS-V3 are based on their corresponding concept in DS-V2.
 Verification Reports are given in JSON format and there are 3 different types of verification reports:

 *   (Annotation Verification) General Verification of an Annotation based on following specifications:
     *   JSON